teknofage/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Suddenly George heard a noise at his feet.
-I small mouse in an official-looking hat had appeared in fron of him, and sprang back in alarm: "Don't step on me, boy!" it squeaked, "What are you doing in here anyway?
+I small mouse in an official-looking hat had appeared in front of him, and sprang back in alarm: "Don't step on me, boy!" it squeaked, "What are you doing in here anyway?
 This zoo is for animals."

 "Who are you?" inquired George, wondering vaguely why this mouse could talk.